 We followed the procedure described in the pre-registration document to extract threshold from the data.
 The document also indicated that the primary data feature of interest was the dependence of threshold on the covariance scalar and predicted that thresholds would increase with increasing background variability.
 The quantitative models of the data, however, were developed post-hoc.

+2.8 Observer Information

 A total of 17 observers participated in the practice sessions for Experiments 2 and 3.
 To de-identify observer information in the data, observers were numbered in the order they performed the practice sessions.
 10 observers participated in the practice sessions for Experiment 3 (6 Female, 4 Male; age 18-56; mean age 30.7).
 Four of these observers (Observer 2, Observer 4, Observer 8, and Observer 17) met the performance criterion set for screening (2 Female, 2 Male; age 23-56; mean age 38.25).
 All observers had normal or corrected-to-normal vision (20/40 or better in both eyes, assessed using Snellen chart) and normal color vision (0 Ishihara plates read incorrectly).
 The visual acuity of the observers were: Observer 2, L = 20/30, R = 20/30; Observer 4, L = 20/15, R = 20/20; Observer 8, L = 20/30, R = 20/25; Observer 17, L = 20/20, R = 20/20.
 Observers were dark adapted before performing the experiments.
 The choice of four observers to complete the experiment was specified in our pre-registered protocol.

 2.8 Image Generation